Magazine Gateway: Museum and road schemes

 The 1960s inner ring road scheme resulted in the Magazine being stranded with busy carriageways running both sides of it, with the only access being via pedestrian underpasses.
 In 1969 it was made available to the Royal Leicestershire Regiment for use as the regimental museum.
-It continued in this purpose until 1996 when repair work and the limited accessibility of the three-story building brought that use to an end.
-The Regimental museum subsequently re-opened on the upper floor of the Newarke Houses Museum.
+It continued in this purpose until 1996 when repair work and the limited accessibility of the three-storey building brought that use to an end.
+The regimental museum subsequently re-opened on the upper floor of the Newarke Houses Museum.

-The unsatisfactory treatment of a grade I listed medieval building, set below the road level with traffic pounding past both sides, was finally addressed in 2007 with the filling in of the underpass.
+The unsatisfactory treatment of a Grade I listed medieval building, set below the road level with traffic pounding past both sides, was finally addressed in 2007 with the filling in of the underpass.
 This allowed the street level on the west side to be brought back down to the same as the Magazine.
 The road was also shifted entirely to the east side of the gateway, and the area to the west pedestrianised, reuniting the gateway with the Newarke and creating a new open space for students at De Montfort University alongside the nearby Business and Law School.